The Injection That Melts a Double Chin

-Owner Nicci Levy says they see about 30 clients per month for Kybella, and that all of their customers have seen a positive result.
-“People are very interested in this treatment,” she says.
+Owner Nicci Levy told me the spa sees about 30 clients per month for Kybella, and that all of the customers have seen a positive result.
+“People are very interested in this treatment,” she said.
 “We have seen amazing results.”
-My expert injector (or “alchemist” as they’re called at Alchemy 43) Katie Saliman is a tall, blonde nurse with a strong jawline.
+My expert injector (or “alchemist” as they’re called at Alchemy 43) Katie Saliman is a tall, blond nurse with a strong jawline.
 Saliman told me she loves administering Kybella because of its “wow factor.”
-“This product can absolutely change your profile and really improve the shape and contour of your jawline,” she says.
-I appreciate her enthusiasm.
+“This product can absolutely change your profile and really improve the shape and contour of your jawline,” she said.
+I appreciated her enthusiasm.

 Saliman took a series of high-tech, 3-D photos, some “before” shots, and applied numbing cream under my chin.
-Then she applied a temporary tattoo dot grid; a map of injection sites.
+Then she applied a temporary-tattoo dot grid; a map of injection sites.
 With some help from a similarly beautiful assistant, Saliman started poking.
 I felt each needle go in, but it wasn’t unbearable.
 If I could survive labor and root canals, I thought, I could definitely deal with this.
 I started to feel a burning sensation as the drug took effect, and I iced my chin when Katie would pause for a new needle.
 In all, I had about 30 injections from three vials of Kybella.
 Though they were many, the shots themselves only took maybe five minutes or so.
 Saliman recommended I do two more treatments, approximately six weeks apart.
-“Everyone needs two to six treatments and we are big advocates of ‘treat to complete,’” says Levy.
+“Everyone needs two to six treatments, and we are big advocates of ‘treat to complete,’” Levy said.

 For each treatment, the injector uses between one and three vials of Kybella, depending on how much submental fat one has.
-According to Deanne Mraz Robinson, a dermatologist and the director of the Body Sculpting Center at the Connecticut Dermatology Group, cost for a single treatment ranges from $800 to $1,400, depending on how many vials you need, and the particular pricing of your doctor or spa.
-Kybella’s cost can exceed that of liposuction (which generally runs between $2,000-$5.000), but many clients are willing to pay a higher price to avoid going under the knife.
-“People are excited that there is an option for treating their double chin,” says Mraz Robinson, who was one of the investigators in the approval trial for Kybella.
+According to Deanne Mraz Robinson, a dermatologist and the director of the Body Sculpting Center at the Connecticut Dermatology Group, the cost for a single treatment ranges from $800 to $1,400, depending on how many vials you need, and the particular pricing of your doctor or spa.
+Kybella’s cost can exceed that of liposuction (which generally runs between $2,000 and $5,000), but many clients are willing to pay a higher price to avoid going under the knife.
+“People are excited that there is an option for treating their double chin,” Mraz Robinson, who was one of the investigators in the approval trial for Kybella, told me.
 “Previously, the only procedure that was available to treat submental fullness was surgical liposuction, which is an invasive procedure with its own inherent risks and benefits.”

-An interesting trend came up in market research and studies, Gallagher tells me: Kybella is bringing in a totally new group of injectable consumers.
-Around 45 percent of patients getting Kybella are new to aesthetic treatments—they’re people who haven’t previously been in a cosmetic or aesthetic physician's office.
+An interesting trend came up in market research and studies, Gallagher told me: Kybella is bringing in a totally new group of injectable consumers.
+About 45 percent of people getting Kybella are new to aesthetic treatments—they’re people who haven’t previously been in a cosmetic or aesthetic physician’s office.
 (I would be counted among this group.)
 And the procedure is attracting an unlikely clientele: men.
-“Many men who wouldn’t have previously considered cosmetic procedures are coming in for Kybella to sharpen their jawline,” notes Mraz Robinson.
-Levy also tells me that she’s noticed a younger group coming in for “sculpting” procedures like Kybella.
+“Many men who wouldn’t have previously considered cosmetic procedures are coming in for Kybella to sharpen their jawline,” Mraz Robinson noted.
+Levy also told me that she’s noticed a younger group coming in for “sculpting” procedures like Kybella.
 Millennials are interested in injectables, it seems.

 I’ve never felt more L.A. than I did driving through Beverly Hills with a medical compression bandage around my head.
 My chin was pretty sore for about two hours after the injections, but I started feeling better fairly quickly.
 As predicted, the injection area started puffing up like a bullfrog.
 I slept with my head propped on two pillows, the bandage around my chin.

-The process can be relatively slow, with results taking weeks or more often, months.
+The process can be relatively slow, with results taking weeks or, more often, months.
 This can be discouraging, especially to people who are self-conscious about their chins to begin with.
-The good news is that once your months-long process is completed, those fat cells are not coming back.
+The good news is that once your monthslong process is completed, those fat cells are not coming back.
 There is no upkeep to consider, or future costs.
-“You take those fat cells away, they won't recreate themselves,” says Gallagher.
+“You take those fat cells away, they won’t re-create themselves,” Gallagher said.
 Safety studies have been done on the long-term results, and “in general, between 75 and 90 percent of patients are still maintaining their response at up to five years.”
-Gallagher also notes that most patients really turn a corner after the second treatment, seeing a noticeable reduction in fat.
+Gallagher also noted that most patients really turn a corner after the second treatment, seeing a noticeable reduction in fat.

 Kybella could be used on various other small areas.
 From a clinical standpoint, Allergan is looking at the “bra fat” area—the roll of fat that can be present under the bra line or between the bra and the armpit—and the jowl.
-“Sometimes that's just skin laxity, but there are times when that's due to fat, as well … so we are certainly actively considering whether we would go into a clinical program there, looking at jowl fat,” Gallagher says.
-Mraz Robinson tells me “Kybella will likely be approved for use on body areas to reduce subcutaneous fat,” and my injector agrees, noting “This type of practice is already being studied in the anterior bra fat area and upper knees.”
-So although larger areas have been ruled out (an ample stomach, for instance, would need too much product and would require too many needles), it’s currently being investigated whether other small pockets of fat could be helped with Kybella.
+“Sometimes that’s just skin laxity, but there are times when that’s due to fat, as well … so we are certainly actively considering whether we would go into a clinical program there, looking at jowl fat,” Gallagher said.
+Mraz Robinson told me that “Kybella will likely be approved for use on body areas to reduce subcutaneous fat,” and my injector agreed, noting, “This type of practice is already being studied in the anterior bra-fat area and upper knees.”
+So although larger areas have been ruled out (an ample stomach, for instance, would need too much product and would require too many needles), whether other small pockets of fat could be helped with Kybella is currently being investigated.
 Studies would be needed before use on these other areas would be approved by the FDA.